ccusack28/my-first-repository/README.md

 # README #
-# This is the README file it has information about this project
+# This is the README file.
+It has information about this project